nikospara/angular-require-lazy/README.md

 I believe both RequireJS and AngularJS are very useful libraries/frameworks.
 I am surprized that Angular does not cooperate smoothly with RequireJS out of the box, so I have been experimenting with this implementation.

-I believe this can be further improved and I hope it will contribute to a solution brdging the worlds of AMD and Angular modules.
+I believe this can be further improved and I hope it will contribute to a solution bridging the worlds of AMD and Angular modules.

 The providers capturing technique (implemented in `scripts/lib/angular-require/lazyAngularUtils.js`) is based heavily on [angularjs-requirejs-lazy-controllers](https://github.com/matys84pl/angularjs-requirejs-lazy-controllers).